 This Category is a bit of a draw as well — While technically Voyager has a slightly better sign-up bonus as it’s worth $25 in Bitcoin and BlockFi’s is only $20 in bitcoin they’re both extremely easy to get — for Voyager you just need to download their app and then sign up with a promotional code (ZACYAJ) and buy/sell a bit ($100+) of crypto, you can read our article on Voyager’s Sign-up bonus by clicking here.

 BlockFi you simply need to deposit a few hundred dollars worth of crypto after being referred by someone.
-You can be referred to BlockFi by us by creating an account through this link or using code “aaf07db8″ during the sign-up process in Blockfi’s App; Regardless we’d recommend checking our page on all of BlockFi’s current sign-up promotions as they often have multiple you can take advantage of at the same time.
+You can be referred to BlockFi by us by creating an account through this link or using code “aaf07db8″ during the sign-up process in Blockfi’s App; Regardless we’d recommend checking our page on all of BlockFi’s current sign-up promotions as they often have multiple promotions you may be able to take advantage of at the same time.

 Which is more Trustworthy - Voyager or BlockFi?